ItsLaszlo/tech_notes/README.md

-# Notes of useful CLI tools or platforms
+# Notes of useful CLI tools

 This is mostly centered around Devops tools but there is overlap with other development tools.